infobip-community/infobip-api-go-sdk/README.md

 to the underlying requests that the client makes.
 If you don't want to use this feature, then using `context.Background()` should be sufficient.

-For more sample code snippets, the [examples](https://github.com/pgrubacc/infobip-go-client/tree/main/examples) directory contains tests intended to be used for live testing all endpoints.
+For more sample code snippets, the [examples](https://github.com/infobip-community/infobip-api-go-sdk/tree/main/examples) directory contains tests intended to be used for live testing all endpoints.
 The prerequisite for running an individual test is changing the apiKey and baseURL variables, along with certain message fields, depending on the endpoint (e.g. From/To for WhatsApp).

 ### Authentication ###

-Currently, infobip-go-client only supports API Key authentication, and the key needs to be passed during client creation.
+Currently, infobip-api-go-sdk only supports API Key authentication, and the key needs to be passed during client creation.
 This will most likely change with future versions, once more authentication methods are included.

 ## License ##